Can I join The Order of Saint Joachim?

 What does The Order of Saint Joachim look for in a prospective member?

-When reviewing a Petitioner's application the officers of Grand Chapter look at a person's record of service to charity and society, as well as accomplishment in their personal and professional lives.
+When reviewing a Petitioner’s application the officers of Grand Chapter look at a person’s record of service to charity and society, as well as accomplishment in their personal and professional lives.
 Every petition is carefully reviewed on its own merits and stated qualifications and accomplishments investigated.
 It goes without saying that to be admitted as a member, a person has to be of good character and be a credit to the Order.
-The Order has available a small booklet with important information for new and prospoective members.
-A copy of the Constitution of The Order, as amended by Grand Chapter in 2009, is available here.
+The Order has available a small booklet with important information for new and prospective members.

 What if my Petition for Admission is declined?